Hadavalli

 Hadavalli is a small village, situated about 17 km from Bhatkala in Uttara Kannada district of Karnataka, India.

 History

 Hadavalli, which finds its name in history as Sangeetapura, was once believed to be an abode for musicians and also a center for art and architecture.

 Nature

-Surrounded by scenic beauty, this place interests Nature-lovers and historians alike.

 There a number of Jain Basadi in Hadavalli.
 The basadis are housed in the Chandragiri and Indragiri hills that stand facing each other.
 It is said about these hills that the tatwapada (songs of principles), which used to be sung on Chandragiri, were interpreted by the scholars sitting on top of Indragiri.
 A special sound system like that of a dome was said to have been constructed on the hill for the same.
 Indragiri has two footprints inscribed on stone and on Chandragiri is a small basadi with no shrine.

 Temples

 Though it is said that several basadis existed in the area, there are very few which have overcome the onslaught of time.
 Among them, the Chandranath basadi stands out as a prominent one.
 As the name itself suggests, the Chandranath basadi has a statue of Jain Teerthankara, Chandranath.
 The architecture of the place dates back to the 14th century when it was said to be the capital of Saluva dynasty.